Skip to content

 What the protocol does not authenticate

-The manifest is informational — it tells clients what the node accepts, not where to send money.
-The routing contract handles delivery, and the contract is signed.
+The manifest is informational — it is a hint about what pairs the node accepts.
+It does not carry destinations.
 A tampered manifest could cause a client to believe a node doesn’t support an asset type (denial of service) or to attempt a resolution that fails.
 It cannot redirect funds.

 Client requirement: Clients MUST verify that the domain they queried matches their own resolution target.
 Do not trust the domain field in the manifest to determine where to resolve.